8 Best Foundation Companies in Charleston, IL

 The primary types of foundation repair are crack repair, leak repair, underpinning, stabilization, and waterproofing.

-Crack repair and leak repair are exactly as they sound: your foundation contractor will perform an inspection and take necessary measures to remedy cracks or leaks.
+Crack repair and leak repair are what they sound like: your foundation contractor will perform an inspection and complete any repairs necessary to remedy cracks or leaks.
 Costs will depend on the size and cause of the problem.

 Underpinning, also called piering or leveling, is when a contractor levels your foundation by underpinning it with large concrete piers.
-The amount you can expect to spend depends on how many piers are required.
+The price will be based on how many piers are required.
 The price of stabilization varies similarly.
-This process reinforces bowing walls with steel or carbon fiber strips, and the cost will depend on the material and how many strips are used.
+This process reinforces bowing walls with steel or carbon fiber strips.
+The total cost will depend on the material chosen and how many strips are used.

-Lastly, waterproofing is an overarching term for a number of jobs designed to stop water from getting into your foundation or basement.
+Lastly, waterproofing is an overarching term for a category of repairs designed to prevent water from getting into your foundation or basement.
 This can involve exterior waterproofing, interior waterproofing, or both, and the price can vary greatly.
-We recommend contacting a waterproofing specialist if you think your foundation needs waterproofing.
+We recommend contacting a waterproofing specialist if you're interested in waterproofing your foundation.

 When building a new house, make sure that a soil report is completed.
 This report contains information about how well the soil on a given piece of land can support a foundation, and can offer you a heads-up about any potential future problems.
 If your concerns are about an existing house, for a few hundred dollars, you can get an inspection and report by a structural engineer.
 They can alert you to any things that need attention, and give you advice on avoiding future problems.